Security concepts in Microsoft Dataverse

-One of the key features of Common Data Service is its rich security model that can adapt to many business usage scenarios.
-This security model is only in play when there is a Common Data Service database in the environment.
-As an administrator, you likely won't be building the entire security model yourself, but will often be involved in the process of managing users and making sure they have the proper configuration as well as troubleshooting security access related issues.
+One of the key features of Dataverse is its rich security model that can adapt to many business usage scenarios.
+This security model is only in play when there is a Dataverse database in the environment.
+As an administrator, you likely won't be building the entire security model yourself, but will often be involved in the process of managing users and making sure they have the proper configuration and troubleshooting security access related issues.

-Common Data Service uses role-based security to group together a collection of privileges.
-These security roles can be associated directly to users, or they can be associated with Common Data Service teams and business units.
+Dataverse uses role-based security to group together a collection of privileges.
+These security roles can be associated directly to users, or they can be associated with Dataverse teams and business units.
 Users can then be associated with the team, and therefore all users associated with the team will benefit from the role.
-A key concept of Common Data Service security to understand is all privilege grants are accumulative with the greatest amount of access prevailing.
-Simply put, if you gave broad organization level read access to all contact records, you can’t go back and hide a single record.
+A key concept of Dataverse security to understand is all privilege grants are accumulative with the greatest amount of access prevailing.
+If you gave broad organization level read access to all contact records, you can’t go back and hide a single record.

-Business units work in conjunction with security roles to determine the effective security that a user has.
+Business units work with security roles to determine the effective security that a user has.
 Business units are a security modeling building block that helps in managing users and the data they can access.
 Business units define a security boundary.
-Every Common Data Service database has a single root business unit.
+Every Dataverse database has a single root business unit.

 You can create child business units to help further segment your users and data.
-Every user assigned to a Common Data Service environment will belong to a business unit.
+Every user assigned to a Dataverse environment will belong to a business unit.
 While business units could be used to model 1:1 a true organization hierarchy, more often they lean more towards just defined security boundaries to help achieve the security model needs.

 To better understand let’s look at the following example.
 We have three business units.
 Woodgrove is the root business unit and will always be at the top, that is unchangeable.
-We have created two other child business units A and B. Users in these business units have very different access needs.
-When we associate a user with this Common Data Service environment, we can set the user to be in one of these three business units.
+We've created two other child business units A and B. Users in these business units have very different access needs.
+When we associate a user with this Dataverse environment, we can set the user to be in one of these three business units.
 Where the user is associated will determine which business unit owns the records that user is the owner of.
 By having that association allows us to tailor a security role to allow the user to see all records in that business unit.

-Common Data Service supports two types of record ownership.
+Dataverse supports two types of record ownership.
 Organization owned, and User or Team owned.
-This is a choice that happens at the time the entity is created and can’t be changed.
-For security purposes, records that are organization owned, the only access level choices is either the user can perform the operation or can’t.
-For user and team owned records, the access level choice for most privileges are tiered Organization, Business Unit, Business Unit and Child Business Unit or only the user’s own records.
+This is a choice that happens at the time the table is created and can’t be changed.
+For security purposes, records that are organization owned, the only access level choices is either the user can do the operation or can’t.
+For user and team owned records, the access level choices for most privileges are tiered Organization, Business Unit, Business Unit and Child Business Unit or only the user’s own records.
 That means for read privilege on contact, I could set user owned, and the user would only see their own records.

 To give another example, let’s say User A is associated with Division A, and we give them Business Unit level Read access on Contact.
-They would be able to see Contact #1 and #2 but not Contact #3.
+They'd be able to see Contact #1 and #2 but not Contact #3.

-When you configure or edit security role privileges you are setting the access level for each option.
+When you configure or edit security role privileges, you're setting the access level for each option.
 The following is an example of the Security Role privilege editor.

-In the above you can see the standard privilege types for each entity Create, Read, Write, Delete, Append, Append To, Assign and Share.
+In the above you can see the standard privilege types for each table Create, Read, Write, Delete, Append, Append To, Assign and Share.
 You can edit each of these individually.
-The visual display of each will match the key below as to what level of access you have granted.
+The visual display of each will match the key below as to what level of access you've granted.

 In the above example, we have given organization level access to Contact which means that the user in Division A could see and update contacts owned by anyone.
 In fact, one of the most common administrative mistakes is getting frustrated with permissions and just over granting access.
 Very quickly a well-crafted security model starts looking like swiss cheese (full of holes!).

 You might be wondering – what determines access to a record?
 That sounds like a simple question but for any given user it is the combination of all their security roles, the business unit they are associated with, the teams they are members of and the records that are shared with them.
-The key thing to remember is all access is accumulative across all those concepts in the scope of a Common Data Service database environment.
-These entitlements are only granted within a single database and are individual tracked in each Common Data Service database.
-This all of course requires they have an appropriate license to access Common Data Service.
+The key thing to remember is all access is accumulative across all those concepts in the scope of a Dataverse database environment.
+These entitlements are only granted within a single database and are individually tracked in each Dataverse database.
+This all requires they have an appropriate license to access Dataverse.

-Security roles and Field Security Profiles can be packaged up and moved from one environment to the next using Common Data Service solutions.
-Business Units and Teams must be created and managed in each Common Data Service environment along with the assignment of users to the necessary security components.
+Security roles and Field Security Profiles can be packaged up and moved from one environment to the next using Dataverse solutions.
+Business Units and Teams must be created and managed in each Dataverse environment along with the assignment of users to the necessary security components.

-Once roles, teams and business units are created in an environment it is time to assign the users their security configurations.
-First, when you create a user you will associate the user with a business unit.
+Once roles, teams, and business units are created in an environment, it's time to assign the users their security configurations.
+First, when you create a user, you'll associate the user with a business unit.
 By default, this is the root business unit in the organization.
-They are also added to the default team of that business unit.
+They're also added to the default team of that business unit.

-If you have used field-level security, you would need to associate the user or a team of the user to one of the Field Security Profiles you created.
+If you have used field-level security, you would need to associate the user or a team of the user to one of the Field Securities Profiles you created.